 A literacy & numeracy screening process is undertaken prior to enrolment to ensure students are placed in a course that best suits their current learning needs.
 VTQ utilises the bksb (basic key skill builder) diagnostic assessments to understand a student’s current skills aligned to the Australian Core Skills Framework (ACSF) levels.
-These levels guide the placement of a student into a course to ensure students have the pre-requisite skills to succeed.
+These levels guide the placement of a student into a course to ensure students have the pre-requisite skills to succeed and an appropriate amount of challenge.
 For more information on the ACSF level of each course refer to the Courses page.

 Educational and support services